Sex Robot Industry [New 2024 Data]

 • The first ever sold sex robot was called “Roxxxy” and was sold for $10,000 in 2010.

-1. Artificial skin that gives sex robots sense of touch, temperature and moisture.
+1. Artificial skin that gives sex robots a sense of touch, temperature, and moisture.

 2. Breathing capabilities and a heartbeat.

-3. Social network for matching AI sex robots and future buyers.
+3. The social network for matching AI sex robots and future buyers.

 4. Commercially viable and realistic 3D clonings of real humans.